 Turning online to find out where the WorldFirst vs. Travelex comparison stands with real customers is a good idea.
-While WorldFirst gets an average score of 9.2 out of 10 on Feefo, Travelex UK averages at 8.7 out of 10 on Trustpilot.
+While WorldFirst gets an average score of 8.8 out of 10 on Trustpilot, Travelex UK also averages at 8.8 out of 10.
 Bear in mind these scores do not always indicate which company you should use.

 Pick WorldFirst or Travelex only after you understand the functioning of these companies in detail.
 The categories this comparison is divided into should help make the task easier:

 - Exchange Rates

 - Ease of Use

 - Regular Overseas Payments